Matik86/zora_soft/README.md

 # zora_soft
-best free soft on zora
+The best free soft on zora